 No?
 Google it – the Penrose Triangle – you’ll see what I mean.

 So, now that we’re thinking about impossible triangles, let’s talk about the ludicrously logic-defying paradox that is the french ‘system’ for establishing 1) an address, 2) a job, and 3) a bank account.

 And being essentials, they’re entirely accessible to anyone legally eligible to live and work in France – as long as you don’t mind wading through more paperwork than you can shake a baguette at, of course.

-Oh, and then, there are just a couple of other teensy stipulations which you’ll need to meet before you’re good to go.
-Namely, these are as follows:
+Oh, and then there are just a couple of other teensy stipulations which you’ll need to meet before you’re good to go.
+Namely:

 - To get a job, you need a bank account and an address (in France).

 - To open a bank account, you need an address and a job (in France).

 - And to obtain an address, you need – you guessed it – a job and a bank account (also in France).